Luke Collis

-Luke Collis (born July 27, 1988) is an American football quarterback for the Georgia Doom of the American Arena League (AAL).
+Luke Collis (born July 27, 1988) is an American former professional football quarterback who played in the Arena Football League (AFL).
 He signed with the Spokane Shock as an undrafted free agent in 2012.
-He played college football at the Occidental College after transferring out of University of Nevada, Reno.
-He has also been a member of the Chicago Rush, Knoxville NightHawks, San Angelo Bandits, Tampa Bay Storm, Philadelphia Soul and Beijing Lions.
+He played college football at Occidental College after transferring out of University of Nevada, Reno.
+He was also a member of the Chicago Rush, Knoxville NightHawks, San Angelo Bandits, Tampa Bay Storm, Philadelphia Soul, Beijing Lions, and Georgia Doom.